Gustav Noske: Later career and death

-Noske was Governor (Oberpräsident) of the Province of Hanover from 1920 on.
+Noske was Oberpräsident (governor) of the Province of Hanover from 1920 on.
+During his governorship, the separatist German-Hanoverian Party allegedly pushed for his assassination during the 1924 independence referendum in Hanover; these calls were opposed by virtually every political party active in Prussia.
 He became more conservative and supported Paul von Hindenburg in the elections for Reichspräsident in 1925 and 1932.
 Since he was a Social Democrat, the Nazi government relieved him of his duties in the spring of 1933 and then dismissed him on 1 October.
 Noske then moved to Frankfurt.
 On 22 July 1944, he was arrested by the Gestapo under suspicion of involvement in the 20 July plot against Adolf Hitler and imprisoned in the Ravensbrück concentration camp.
 He spent seven months in the camps before being transferred to a regular prison.
 Noske was freed by advancing Allied troops from a Gestapo prison in Berlin on 22 April 1945.

 He died in Hanover on 30 November 1946 from a stroke while preparing for a lecture tour of the United States.
 He is buried at Stadtfriedhof Engesohde in Hanover.

 Reception

 Noske has been called "one of the most forceful and at the same time controversial personalities of his time".
-For some, Noske had the courage to be (in his own words) "the bloodhound" (Note: German Bluthund ("bloodhound") has the figurative meaning "someone who shows himself to be a cruel tyrant".) and prevent Germany from falling into chaos and then tyranny of the type previously experienced by Russia after the Bolshevik October Revolution.
-Other historians have called him "a primitive brute, who conducted policy according to a simple friend-foe-pattern" and someone who was "unable to differentiate, who was in love with violence, who from his whole mentality would have fitted better into the NSDAP than into the SPD".
+For some, Noske had the courage to be (in his own words) "the bloodhound" (Note: German Bluthund ("bloodhound") has the figurative meaning "someone who shows himself to be a cruel tyrant") and prevent Germany from falling into chaos and then tyranny of the type previously experienced by Russia after the Bolshevik October Revolution.
+Another historian called him "a primitive brute, who conducted policy according to a simple friend-foe-pattern" and someone who was "unable to differentiate, who was in love with violence, who from his whole mentality would have fitted better into the NSDAP than into the SPD".